On Galilean conformal bootstrap: Proof of the cancelation in section

 \section{Proof of the cancelation in section \ref{LimitGFT}}

-In this appendix we show the cancellation of the superficially divergent terms in taking the non-relativistic limit of the global blocks in 2d GFT.
+In this section, we will show the cancellation of the superficially divergent terms in taking the non-relativistic limit of the global block expansion of a 2d GFT.
 The cancellation is due to some combinatorial identities.

 We consider the general case $\Delta=2\Delta_\cO+n\equiv\Delta_n$, which is just the contribution of the rank-($n+1$) multiplet as we will show very soon.
 At rank $n+1$, we have:

 where the ellipses denote the higher order terms in the Taylor expansions.
 The point is that all the $a\bar{a}$ terms have at most $(\frac{1}{\epsilon})^n$ singular behaviour, so the Taylor expansions are truncated to the first $n+1$ terms as $\epsilon\to0$, corresponding to a multiplet of rank $n+1$.
 Now we calculate the above summation, it can be written as: